SherineAwad/bitbybit/README.md

 BitByBit Tutorials
 -------------------

-BitByBit is a set of tutorials for how toi simply do many tasks in bioinformatics.
+BitByBit is a set of tutorials in bioinformatics.
+The tutorials assume basic linux skills.